siddhi2111/-Configurable-Workflow-Engine-State-Machine-API-/README.md

 A lightweight and extensible *workflow engine* built with *ASP.NET Core*.
 This project allows users to define workflows with states and transitions, instantiate workflows, and execute actions to move through states.

+## Quick Start

+1. Clone this repository
+2. Run the API dotnet run
 ---

 ## Features